Winglonelion/binaural-beats-audio-app/docs/index.md

 1. Open the app.
 2. Choose an audio file to play.
 3. Adjust the volume and observe the frequency visualizer.

-## Contribution Guidelines

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.